anusaclubs/anusaclubs.github.io/index.md

 nav_order: 1
 ---

-# Welcome to the ANUSA Clubs & Societies Executive Hub!
+# Welcome to the ANUSA Clubs & Societies Resource Portal!

 This website provides resources for the ANUSA Clubs program.
 On the sidebar, you can navigate through a wealth of information designed to help you successfully lead, manage, and grow your student club or society.